 Cutter Law has extensive experience representing people whose lives have been devastated by fires.
 We served as co-lead counsel in a class action lawsuit against State Farm related to the insurance company’s fire/property policy.
 That lawsuit-Doan v.
 State Farm-went to trial and resulted in a victory.

 Included in the allegations were that State Farm violated California law in how it adjusted fire and other personal property losses.
 The Court found that State Farm did not take into account the actual condition of the property being reimbursed for, instead of using a straight line, age-based depreciation.

 As a result of that lawsuit, State Farm was ordered to change its adjustment practices and communicate to its policyholders its methods and schedules used in property depreciation.

 Fire Insurance Lawyer

-Contact a fire insurance attorney at Cutter Law P.C. to schedule a no obligation consultation today.
-Call 707-306-0540 or fill out our contact form to speak with a fire insurance lawyer about your claim.
+Contact a fire insurance attorney at Cutter Law P.C. to schedule a no-obligation consultation today.